Most Talked-About Controversies Linked to Kanye West

 In 2022, Kanye West deemed abortion "genocide and population control" of black people.

-In late 2022, Kanye West made a series of antisemitic statements, resulting in the termination of his collaborations, sponsorships, and partnerships with Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas.
+In late 2022, Kanye West made a series of antisemitic statements, leading to the termination of his collaborations, sponsorships, and partnerships with several companies including Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas.

-Starting in 2022, Kanye West faced widespread condemnation and lost sponsorships due to his antisemitic views, including self-identification as a Nazi and denial of the Holocaust.
+Starting in 2022, Kanye West faced widespread condemnation and lost sponsors and partnerships due to his antisemitic views.

-In July 2023, Twitter reversed the ban on Kanye West's account, citing assurances from West that he would not post harmful content.
+In July 2023, Twitter reversed the ban on Kanye West, citing assurances from West that he would not post harmful content.

 December 2023: Apology for Antisemitic Remarks